Select Page

 • Kidney biopsy results.

-If you have kidney disease but do not meet the specific requirements of the impairment as listed by Social Security, you may still qualify for disability benefits if you have experienced complications from your medical condition over the past year.
+If you have kidney disease and don’t fit the exact criteria set by Social Security, you may still be eligible for disability benefits if you’ve faced complications from your medical condition over the past year.

 For example, some individuals with CKD suffer from shortness of breath, bone pain, swelling in the knees or feet, and fatigue from anemia.
-Social Security will consider the effects of the disease on your ability to work, including side effects of medications and treatments in determining whether to approve benefits.
+Social Security will consider how the disease impacts your ability to work, including side effects of medications and treatments, in determining whether to approve benefits.

 Chronic kidney disease is a serious medical condition that impacts an individual’s daily life.

-If you have chronic kidney disease and are unable to work, you may be eligible for Social Security Disability benefits.
+If you have chronic kidney disease and are unable to sustain full-time work, you may be eligible for Social Security Disability benefits or Long-Term Disability insurance benefits.
+If you wish to file for benefits or have applied and have already been denied, contact the attorneys at Bemis, Roach & Reed for a free consultation.
+Call 512-454-4000 and get help NOW.

 Your Free Initial Consultation